prebid/prebid.github.io/dev-docs/bidders/rubicon.md

 });
 ```

-* The Rubicon Project exchange does not make multi-format requests.
-If multiple mediatypes are defined, we bid on banner first, then video.
+* The Rubicon Project exchange does not make multi-format requests unless the `bidonmultiformat` parameter is set to true.
+By default, if multiple mediatypes are defined, we bid on banner first, then video.
 Native bids will only be made if it's the only mediatype present.
-* Note that only the Prebid-Server-side rubicon adapter currently supports native.
+* The client-side adapter supports native as of PBJS 7.39.

 ### Setting up the Prebid Server Adapter